 Proposals that reflect a combination of applied research and service-focused activity in rural development, and the development of student leadership and competence will be given priority.
 Proposals that feature measurable and observable outcomes will also be favored.
 The Teck Serv Steering Committee, including representatives from Teck Trail Operations, Selkirk College's Regional Innovation Chair, Selkirk College's Co-op Education & Employment Services Manager, and the Dean of Applied Research will assess proposals using the project selection matrix.
-The decision of the committee will be announced in late-March.
+The decision of the committee will be announced in early April.

 Once a proposal has been selected, Selkirk College’s Co-op Education and Employment Services will support the hiring of a Selkirk College student as required.
 Student selection will be based in part on the linkage between the students’ academic program and the learning opportunities in the proposed project.
 The successful student will be offered an applied research internship for the summer months.

 The community organization will be expected to provide an evaluation of the student’s performance, a copy of the final project report, and any other documents related to project outcomes.
 Selkirk College retains the right to make project reports or other reports on outcomes available for general public access.